-- 1. Washington lawmakers currently discriminate against charter school families by denying them access to local levy, start-up and capital funding. - 2.
+- 1. Washington state lawmakers currently discriminate against charter school families by denying them access to local levy, start-up and capital funding. - 2.
 Charter schools are widely popular, especially in underserved urban communities. - 3.
-Traditional public schools have failed to close the achievement gap between black and Hispanic children and their white and Asian peers. - 4.
-Charter schools offer families a chance to find a better public school for their children. - 5.
-Washington's charter schools provide better results for students, especially for minority and low-income students. - 6.
-Currently more than 4,000 students attend 16 public charter schools, with two more charter schools set to open this fall. - 7.
-SB 5442 and HB 1481 would provide up to \$1,550 per charter school student to partly make up for the denial of local levy funding.
+Traditional public schools have consistently failed to close the achievement gap among black and Hispanic children and their white and Asian peers. - 4.
+Charter schools offer families assigned to state-identified failing schools a chance to find a better public school for their children. - 5.
+Washington's charter schools deliver better results for students, especially for minority and low-income students. - 6.
+Currently more than 4,500 students attend 19 public charter schools in Washington. - 7.
+SB 5809 and HB 1897 would provide up to \$1,550 per charter school student to partly make up for the state's denial of access to local levy funding.